Sakshi1155/c31/README.md

 ## Deployment

 Ensure Solidity version ^0.8.20 is used for contract compilation.
 Deploy the contract on a suitable Ethereum network, considering gas costs and transaction fees.

+## License
+This contract is licensed under the MIT License.